Using Open_PDKs Version 1.0

 - ORMost comments (C-like or Tcl-like) are output as-is.
 A line beginning with "###" is treated as a preprocessor comment and is not copied to the output.Examples;#if defined(X) || defined(Y)

-The script common/foundry_install.py handles all the IP library processing and installation.
-It generates the local directory structure and populates the directories with foundry vendor data, and filters or otherwise uses open EDA tools to generate missing standard file formats or create file formats needed by the open EDA tools.
+The script common/foundry_install.py handles all the IP library processing and installs into a local "staging area" directory.
+It generates the staging directory structure and populates the directories with foundry vendor data, and filters or otherwise uses open EDA tools to generate missing standard file formats or create file formats needed by the open EDA tools.
+The resulting file structure is self-contained and can be used from the staging area.

 foundry_install.py Usage:foundry_install.py [option [option_arguments]] ...File conversions handled by foundry_install.py: